hyperledger/indy-hipe/text/new-hipe-process/new-hipe-process.md

 # Prior art
 [prior-art]: #prior-art

-This is a standard document life-cycle approach - the equivalent to tagging the current status of the HIPE through the use of separate folders.
+This is a standard document life-cycle approach - the equivalent to tagging the current status of the HIPE by using separate folders.

 # Unresolved questions
 [unresolved]: #unresolved-questions